A General Approach for Determining Applicability Domain of Machine Learning Models: Introduction

-There are many techniques for quantifying closeness in feature spaces, including convex hulls, distance measures, and (probability) density estimates \cite{Jaworska2005}.
-While identifying as \gls{id} all data within a convex hull of the training data methods is reasonable, such approaches have the major limitation of potentially including large regions with no training data.
-For example, the convex hull of points on a circle in a two-dimensional feature space includes the entirely empty middle of the circle as \gls{id}.
+There are many techniques for quantifying closeness in feature spaces, including convex hulls, distance measures, and (probability) density estimates \supercite{Jaworska2005}.
+While identifying as $ID$ all data within a convex hull of the training data methods is reasonable, such approaches have the major limitation of potentially including large regions with no training data.
+For example, the convex hull of points on a circle in a two-dimensional feature space includes the entirely empty middle of the circle as $ID$.
 Distance measures are also a reasonable approach to measure closeness.
 In Ref.~\cite{Askanazi2024}, distance measures from a number of nearest neighbors was used as a dissimilarity score between a point and a model's training data.
 They showed that target property prediction errors generally increase with increasing distance, which followed intuition.
 Nevertheless, distance measures have the limitation of there being no unique measure of distance between two points and no unique single distance of a new point from a set of training data.
 This creates a vast space of possible ways of measuring two-point distances (e.g., Euclidean, Mahalanobis, etc.) and one to N-point distances (closest point distance, closest k-points distance, weighted average of distances, etc.), making it difficult to find a robust method.
-In general, approaches based on convex hulls or standard distances between points do not account naturally for data sparsity, and may consider a point near one training data point or many training data points as almost identically likely to be \gls{id}.
-We therefore focus on probability measures, as they provide a natural solution to all the issues around topology, distance measures, and data sparsity just mentioned above.
+In general, approaches based on convex hulls or standard distances between two points do not account naturally for data sparsity, and may consider a point near one outlier training data point or many training data points as almost identically likely to be $ID$.